 4.4.
 New Function to Improve Usability

-In order to improve usability, The BMU Series has additional new functions that are not available with conventional brushless DC motor packages.
+In order to improve usability, The BMU Series has additional new functions that are not available with conventional brushless DC gear motor packages.

 1.Extended Overload Alarm Detection Time

-For the conventional brushless DC motor packages, the time to activate the overload protection was 5 seconds for all products.
+For the conventional brushless DC gear motor packages, the time to activate the overload protection was 5 seconds for all products.
 However, there were many demands from customers to extend the time until the alarm was activated, for example, when the out of specification loads are applied during operations, which would trigger the alarm.

 Improving the heat dissipation structure for the power component made it possible to extend the overload alarm detection time.

 The speed control range is from 80 r/min to 4000 r/min in general, but depending on the specifications of the equipment, the upper and lower speed limits can be set.
 This function can prevent incorrect operations (refer to Figure 21).